Whitco Security Screen Door Lock Handle…

 The pattern in those numbers is consistent and important: the attack vector is almost always credential takeover, not exotic exploits.
 A scammer tricks you into typing a password into a fake page, or harvests it from a leaked breach, and from there everything else follows.
 SMS codes can be intercepted (SIM-swap), redirected (carrier social-engineering), or simply phished onto the same fake page that took your password.

 A hardware security key breaks that whole chain.
 It physically signs a cryptographic challenge that the real site issues.
-A fake site issues a different challenge, the key refuses to sign, the attacker is locked out — even with your password and your phone.
-That's the protection you're paying $50-$200 for.
-In the context of $24,000 average loss for over-65s in scam incidents per the OAIC's Notifiable Data Breaches reporting, it's the cheapest insurance most households will ever buy.
+A fake site issues a different challenge, the key refuses to sign, and the attacker is locked out even with your password and your phone.
+That's the protection you're paying around $110 for.
+In the context of a $24,000 average loss for over-65s in scam incidents per the OAIC's Notifiable Data Breaches reporting, it's the cheapest insurance most households will ever buy.

 I run a repair shop on the Central Coast.
-After 16 years and 35,000+ devices through the bench, the failure mode I see most often when someone walks in panicking about a hacked Gmail is the same one: a stolen password they reused, plus an SMS-based 2FA the attacker bypassed in real time.
-Every single one of those incidents would have been stopped by a $52 hardware key registered before the attack.
+After 16 years on the bench, the failure mode I see most often when someone walks in panicking about a hacked Gmail is the same one: a stolen password they reused, plus an SMS-based 2FA the attacker bypassed in real time.
+Every single one of those incidents would have been stopped by a hardware key registered before the attack.

 What to look for in a hardware security key